kchungradio/schedule-api/README.md

 ### Filtering Data

-Any event whose name includes the words 'TENTATIVE' or 'TBD' will not be returned.
+Any event whose name includes the words 'TENTATIVE', 'TBD', 'Open Slot', or 'DONOTLIST' will not be returned.

 ### Replacing the URL